Islam and violence: Blasphemy

-Blasphemy in Islam is impious utterance or action concerning God, Muhammad or anything considered sacred in Islam.
+Blasphemy in Islam is an impious utterance or action concerning God, Muhammad, or anything considered sacred in Islam.
 The Quran admonishes blasphemy, but does not specify any worldly punishment for it.
 The hadiths, which are another source of Sharia, suggest various punishments for blasphemy, which may include death.
 There are a number of surah in Qur'an relating to blasphemy, from which Quranic verses 5:33 and 33:57–61 have been most commonly used in Islamic history to justify and punish blasphemers.
 Various fiqhs (schools of jurisprudence) of Islam have different punishment for blasphemy, depending on whether blasphemer is Muslim or non-Muslim, man or woman.
 The punishment can be fines, imprisonment, flogging, amputation, hanging, or beheading.

 Muslim clerics may call for the punishment of an alleged blasphemer by issuing a fatwā.

-According to Islamic sources Nadr ibn al-Harith, who was an Arab Pagan doctor from Taif, used to tell stories of Rustam and Esfandiyār to the Arabs and scoffed Muhammad.
+According to Islamic sources, Nadr ibn al-Harith, who was an Arab Pagan doctor from Taif, used to tell stories of Rustam and Esfandiyār to the Arabs and scoffed at Muhammad.
 After the battle of Badr, al-Harith was captured and, in retaliation, Muhammad ordered his execution in hands of Ali.